jamiewilbraham/azure-docs/articles/cognitive-services/containers/azure-kubernetes-recipe.md

 ---
 title: Run Language Detection container in Kubernetes Service
-titleSuffix: Text Analytics -  Azure Cognitive Services
+titleSuffix: Text Analytics -  Azure Cognitive Research Technologies
 description: Deploy the language detection container, with a running sample, to the Azure Kubernetes Service, and test it in a web browser.
 services: cognitive-services
 author: IEvangelist